 The worst part about it is after the dust settles and relationships have been at worst alienated, your assets still may not go where you intended them to.

 Probate is the government’s answer to poor estate planning.
-You need the help of Columbia, Maryland estate planning attorneys.
+You need the help of Howard County, Maryland estate planning attorneys.
 You need the help of Shapiro Zwanetz & Lake.

-Don’t wait to get started on your Columbia estate plan.
+Don’t wait to get started on your Howard County estate plan.
 Call Shapiro Zwanetz & Lake by dialing (410) 927-5137 today and schedule your free consultation.

-Why You Need an Estate Planning Lawyer in Maryland
+Why You Need an Estate Planning Lawyer in Columbia, Maryland

 At some point everyone is going to face the truth that when they die, there are only two avenues that the hard-earned lifelong assets they have created will take.